alexte/sat-ip-proxy/README.md

 Security
 --------

 This software is not developed with security in mind.
-It will probably break a client or server misbehaves.
+It will probably break when a client or server misbehaves.
 So please use this only in safe environments.